| Competition

 appropriate authority that they will be directly and significantly

+affected by the conduct being investigated.
 4.2.4 Right to make submissions.
 Persons subject to investigation

 and persons with a legitimate interest in matters being considered